la2050/archive/_projects/2015/preschool-without-walls.md

    • Los Angeles County Department of Children’s and Family Services is an ongoing funding partner providing fiscal resources to place families engaged with protective services in PWW programs
    • Cal State Dominguez Hills provides early childhood interns to PWW locations free of cost.
    • Bring Me a Book Foundation provides free early literacy materials to PWW locations.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- SBCC is seeking $100,000 to expand its successful PWW pilot throughout Los Angeles County.
-There are two primary costs associated with PWW: one time start-up and one year operational costs to build the community based investment and ongoing operational costs to sustain the program.
-The start-up costs of expanding the number of PWW place based locations for one year is
-  $100,000, the amount of the grant requested from LA 2050 and outlined in the budget.
-Beyond LA 2050 resources, further PWW expansion sites can be funded from foundations strategically aligned with PWW’s mission.
-While FFN has historically been ignored, an interest in them is emerging.
-In 2012, The David and Lucile Packard Foundation announced a 10-year, $100 million early learning initiative, which included investments in FFN.
-The Bezos Foundation created the app VROOM and has began to explore partners and funding local initiatives working with non-traditional preschool communities; and First Five LA conducted a horizon scan of the FFN landscape and has invested in pilot programing.
-These, and other private sector funders, can provide catalytic start-up resources for new PWW programs
-   PWW has also received a grant from LAUP to support expansion and ongoing operating costs.
-The Department of Children and Family Services has also expressed interest in this model and we are currently conducting a pilot in a partnership with the DCFS Torrance office.
-We are currently working with the Bring Me a Book Foundation as well as CSU Dominguez Hills to explore additional funding and a partnership with them.
-And we will be submitting a proposal to The David and Lucile Packard Foundation.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- PERSONNEL

-   ECE Teachers
-   Hours per week avg.: 10
-   Salary: $6,750
-   Tax/Benefits: $1,215
-   Total: $7,965

-   Assistants
-   Hours per week avg.: 10
-   Salary: $5,400
-   Tax/Benefits: $972
-   Total: $6,372

-   SUBTOTAL - PERSONNEL COSTS (one site at 45 sessions/year)
-   Salary: $12,150
-   Tax/Benefits: $2,187
-   Total: $14,337

-   OPERATIONS

-   Mileage: $100
-   Program Supplies: $463
-   Professional Development: $100

-   SUBTOTAL - OPERATIONS COSTS (one site at 45 sessions per year): $663

-   TOTAL DIRECT COSTS (one site at 45 sessions per year): $15,000

-   TOTAL (one site per year at 45 sessions per year): $15,000

-   COST PER FAMILY PER YEAR (based on 30 families per year at 45 sessions per year) : $500

-   COST PER PWW SESSION (based on 45 average sessions per year): $333

-   COST PER FAMILY PER SESSION (30 families per year at 45 sessions per year) : $11

-   GRAND TOTAL FOR 6 SITES: $90,000
-   UCLA School of Education and Information Studies : $10,000

-   GRAND TOTAL: $100,000
 How do you plan to scale the success of your proposal?: >- PWW has a bold vision to bring quality early learning experiences to every child in FFN care throughout Los Angeles County closing a critical service gap